 Planting for Pollinators

 butterflyPollination is an essential part of plant reproduction.
-Pollinators like bees, butterflies, and birds help plants reproduce by transferring pollen from one to another.
-Pollination is critical in the production of many crops and essential in creating and preserving biodiversity.
+Pollinators like bees, butterflies, and birds help plants reproduce by transferring pollen from one plant to another.
+This process is vital in the production of many crops and plays a key role in maintaining biodiversity.

 Pollinator Gardens in the City